Marked length spectrum rigidity from rigidity on subsets: Introduction

 $2)$ Besides (1) and (2), for Theorem \ref{thm.main2} we do not require any further assumptions on $v_d$ and $v_{d_\ast}$, so a priori we do not impose $v_d=v_{d_\ast}$.

-$3)$ We can replace (1) in Theorem \ref{thm.domination} with the assumption that $v_{\hat{d}}(E)=v_{\hat{d}}$ for each $\hat{d}$ representing a point on the \emph{Manhattan geodesic} for $[d]$ and $[d_\ast]$ (see \cite{cantrell.reyes}).
+$3)$ We can replace (1) in Theorem \ref{thm.domination} with the assumption that $v_{\widehat{d}}(E)=v_{\widehat{d}}$ for each $\widehat{d}$ representing a point on the \emph{Manhattan geodesic} for $[d]$ and $[d_\ast]$ (see \cite{cantrell.reyes}).
 We note that it is not possible to weaken the assumptions and only assume that $E$ satisfies $(2)$ and $v_d(E)=v_d$, $v_{d_\ast}(E)=v_{d_\ast}$ (similarly to Theorem \ref{thm.main2}).
-This fact follows from the large deviation principle we use in the proof of Theorem \ref{thm.domination}. \end{remark*}
+This fact follows from the large deviation principle we use in the proof of Theorem \ref{thm.domination}. \end{remark*} We now discuss the consequences of these results to the problems mentioned earlier in the introduction.